statechannels/statechannels/readme.md

 ### TODO

 This project is still a work in progress!
-Still to do in the sort term:
+Still to do in the short term:

 - [x] Publish packages to npm
-- [ ] Release whitepaper
+- [x] Release whitepaper
 - [ ] Build out a full example application (including UI)
 - [ ] Optimize contracts for gas consumption
 - [ ] More tests to demonstrate the simple adjudicator